Ferrite-FEM/Ferrite.jl/docs/src/topics/boundary_conditions.md

 end
 ```

-We start by looping over all the faces of the cell, next we check if this particular face is
+We start by looping over all the facets of the cell, next we check if this particular facet is
-located on our faceset of interest called `"Neumann Boundary"`.
+located on our facetset of interest called `"Neumann Boundary"`.
 If we have determined
-that the current face is indeed on the boundary and in our faceset, then we
+that the current facet is indeed on the boundary and in our facetset, then we
-reinitialize `FacetValues` for this face, using [`reinit!`](@ref).
+reinitialize `FacetValues` for this facet, using [`reinit!`](@ref).
 When `reinit!`ing
-`FacetValues` we also need to give the face number in addition to the cell.
+`FacetValues` we also need to give the facet number in addition to the cell.
-Next we simply loop over the quadrature points of the face, and then loop over
+Next we simply loop over the quadrature points of the facet, and then loop over
 all the test functions and assemble the contribution to the force vector.